It'll End in Tears: Reception

-It'll End in Tears was met with universal acclaim on release and was highly praised by the music weeklies Melody Maker and the NME.
+It'll End in Tears was universally acclaimed on release and praised by the music weeklies Melody Maker and the NME.
 Critics often praise Fryer's production.
-The album was described in 2011 by the critic Net Raggett as maintaining "a mood of poised, shadowy romanticism, part dark ambient grind and part late-night string-laden recital".
-A 2018 Pitchfork ranked the album as number eight on its list of "The 30 Best Dream Pop Albums".
+In 2011, the critic Ned Raggett described the album as maintaining "a mood of poised, shadowy romanticism, part dark ambient grind and part late-night string-laden recital".
+A 2018 Pitchfork list ranked the album as number eight on its list of "The 30 Best Dream Pop Albums".

 Writing for The Guardian in 2006, the writer and critic Dorian Lynskey listed TMC's version of "Song to the Siren" as number 7 in his list of "Covers that are better than the original songs".
-He concluded that "by turning..[Buckley's song]...into a tremulous ambient hymn...the original version seems like a mere sketch."
+He concluded that "by turning [...]
+[Buckley's song] [...] into a tremulous ambient hymn [...] the original version seems like a mere sketch".

 A 2018 review by Classic Pop described the album as "swathed in lush, gothic-romantic swirls of echo and reverb".
-The review describes Devoto's vocals as "like a hollow, haunted phantom" and praises both Sharp and Gerrard's vocals as "ghostly", before concluding that Fraser's contribution on "Song to the Siren" is the standout performance.
-Numerous other critics have praised Sharp's vocals, which according to Raggett extend "from operatic bravura on..."Kanga Roo" to the closing tenderness of "A Single Wish."
+The review describes Devoto's vocals as "like a hollow, haunted phantom" and praises both Sharp's and Gerrard's vocals as "ghostly", before concluding that Fraser's contribution on "Song to the Siren" is the standout performance.
+Numerous other critics have praised Sharp's vocals, which, according to Raggett, extend "from operatic bravura on [...]
+'Kanga Roo' to the closing tenderness of 'A Single Wish.